MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### Mandatory parameter

 This parameter specifies whether the update should be considered mandatory or not (for example, it includes a critical security fix).
-This attribute is round tripped to the client, who can then decide if and how they would like to enforce it.
+This attribute is round tripped to the client, who can then decide if and how they want to enforce it.

 > [!NOTE]
 > This parameter is a "flag", and therefore, its absence indicates that the release is optional, and its presence indicates that it's mandatory.
 You can provide a value to it (for example, `--mandatory true`), however, specifying `--mandatory` is sufficient for marking a release as mandatory.*